VantaInc/eslint-plugin-vanta/docs/rules/mongoose-naming-convention.md

-# Follow naming conventions for Mongoose models and schemas.
+# Follow naming conventions for Mongoose models and schemas. (mongoose-naming-convention)

 Identifiers for mongoose models and schemas should always be appropriately suffixed with 'Fields', 'Doc', or 'Model', and must share the same prefix.